DIGIfusion/enchanted-surrogates/docs/index.md

 #### Automated Testing at Pull Requests
 The `tests` folder contains unit tests.
 These can be run manually by using the command:

-    pytest tests/automated_tests_no_HPC -v -s
+    pytest tests -v -s

 and will also be automatically run by Github Actions at certain pushes and pull requests.
 It is recommended to locally run the tests before making a commit.

 If on HPC you must be using an interactive session with roughly 4 cores and at least 500MB of memory. **NB:** submodules are necessary to run the tests.

+#### Workflow tests
+The `workflow_tests` folder contains larger workflow tests.
+These can be run manually by using the command:

+    pytest workflow_tests/automated_tests_no_HPC -v -s

 #### Linting Tests